docksal/docksal/docs/behat.md

 ...
 ```

+`base_url: http://drupal7.docksal` - this should match the URL you are using to access the site from your host.
+`wd_host: http://192.168.64.1:4444/wd/hub/static/resource/hub` should point to your host machine's Selenium server.
-`192.168.64.1` is your machine's IP address in the Docksal subnet.
+`192.168.64.1` is your host machine's IP address in the Docksal subnet.